 Read also: how to win a murder case in court

 Voluntary Manslaughter consists of those homicides which would have been murder but are in fact manslaughter because the accused was either provoked or was party to the killing in pursuance of a suicide pact.

 What constitutes involuntary manslaughter is not clear and it must be approached with caution e.g. negligence, recklessness, etc.

 Punishment of Murder and Manslaughter

-This is the second thing that differentiates murder and manslaughter.
-The punishment of murder is death by hanging while the punishment of Manslaughter may be imprisonment for certain years or for life.
+Punishment is the second thing that differentiates murder and manslaughter.
+The punishment of murder is death by hanging while depending on the circumstances of the case, the punishment of Manslaughter may be imprisonment for certain years or for life.

 However, the death penalty has received mass critics and some countries have abolished it.